-- 4.1 As a CCP, SEOCH has a risk management framework that incorporates the following key components to manage its credit exposures to SEOCH Participants and Settlement Banks: - (a) SEOCH Participant admission requirements and regular risk scoring analysis for identifying and monitoring risks posed by SEOCH Participants; - (b) processes for mark-to-market, margining, collection of concentration risk margin (Concentration Risk Margin) and Holiday Margin; - (c) CBPL imposed to ensure that risk exposures are commensurate with the financial strength of SEOCH Participants; - (d) RF and other financial resources to cover default losses exceeding the collateral collected from the defaulting SEOCH Participants; - (e) clear and enforceable SEOCH Participant default rules and procedures.
-Please refer to the description under Principle 13: Participant-default Rules and Procedures: - (f) policies to limit the acceptable collateral to those asset types with low credit, market and liquidity risks.
-Please refer to the description under Principle 5: Collateral; and
+- 4.1 As a CCP, SEOCH has a risk management framework that incorporates the following key components to manage its credit exposure to SEOCH Participants: - (a) SEOCH Participant admission requirements and regular risk scoring analysis for identifying and monitoring risks posed by SEOCH Participants; - (b) processes for mark-to-market, margining, collection of concentration risk margin (Concentration Risk Margin) and Holiday Margin; - (c) CBPL imposed to ensure that risk exposure is commensurate with the financial strength of SEOCH Participants; - (d) RF and other financial resources to cover default losses exceeding the collateral collected from the defaulting SEOCH Participants; - (e) clear and enforceable SEOCH Participant default rules and procedures.
+Please refer to the description under Principle 13: Participant-default Rules and Procedures; and - (f) policies to limit the acceptable collateral to those asset types with low credit, market and liquidity risks.
+Please refer to the description under Principle 5: Collateral.

-- (g) eligibility criteria for the appointment of a Settlement Bank, ongoing monitoring of concentration of exposures to Settlement Banks and regular assessment in ensuring the banks' continual eligibility.
-Please refer to the description under Principle 9: Money Settlements. - 4.2 The risk management framework is subject to various ongoing reviews.
+4.2 The risk management framework is subject to various ongoing reviews.
 Ad hoc reviews will be conducted in response to changing regulatory requirements, business needs or developments in the financial markets.
 Any change to the framework will be subject to the established internal and external approval processes.
-SEOCH Participants will be informed of any changes where appropriate via circulars which are publicly available on the HKEx website.
+SEOCH Participants will be informed of any changes where appropriate via circulars which are publicly available on the HKEX website.